Signal Transparency and THD Performance

 Low-Voltage Result

-With the SSA inserted in the signal path (QA403 output → SSA input → SSA output → QA403 input), all measured values were within the error threshold of the test equipment — indistinguishable from the baseline loopback measurement.
+With the SSA inserted in the signal path (analyzer output to SSA input to SSA output to analyzer input), all measured values were within the error threshold of the test equipment, indistinguishable from the baseline loopback measurement.

 High-Voltage Result

-At elevated signal levels (~36 dBV, approximately 8 V RMS peak), the SSA engages an internal voltage divider relay to handle the higher input range.
-At this level, the measurement floor rises slightly (to approximately 0.009–0.018% THDN), which is a characteristic of the relay-switched attenuator circuit rather than active distortion.
+At elevated signal levels (approximately 8 V RMS), the SSA's internal programmable input stage scales each channel's signal into the analyzer's optimal range without requiring you to switch input modes.
+At this level, the measurement floor rises slightly (to approximately 0.009-0.018% THDN), which is a characteristic of the high-voltage measurement range rather than active distortion.
 The SSA output remained transparent relative to the direct loopback at the same signal level.

 Note

-The measurement floor increase at high voltage is a hardware limitation of the relay-based voltage divider, not a sign of signal degradation introduced by the SSA.
+The measurement floor increase at high voltage is a hardware characteristic of the high-voltage measurement range, not a sign of signal degradation introduced by the SSA.
 The device remains transparent at all tested voltage levels.

 Frequency Response Test

-A full-band chirp sweep (20 Hz – 20 kHz) was performed through the SSA and compared against the direct loopback baseline.
+A full-band chirp sweep (20 Hz to 20 kHz) was performed through the SSA and compared against the direct loopback baseline.

 Summary